City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 4. **Join the conversation:** Retweeting can be as useful as tweeting.
 Watch and quote tweet conversations related to your meeting or the issue at hand via hashtags, i.e. words or unspaced phrases with a number sign or pound sign (#) placed before it (ex: #Documenters #FieldGuide).
 5. **Describe the scene:** Describe features of the room and/or the overall environment (i.e. Was the crowd eager or angry?
 Did the presenters seem prepared?)

-##

-## CHECKLIST
+## Checklist

-* Do you have a Twitter account?
+* [ ] Do you have a Twitter account?
 Is it set to public so anyone can follow along with your live-tweet threads?
 If so, great!
 If you don't have a Twitter account or prefer to keep yours on private settings, create a new account [here](https://twitter.com/i/flow/signup).
-* Call ahead to check for available wi-fi connection
+* [ ] Call ahead to check for available wi-fi connection
-* Search and use popular or common hashtags related to the meeting, department or issue
+* [ ] Search and use popular or common hashtags related to the meeting, department or issue
-* Send multiple tweets via a single “thread”
+* [ ] Send multiple tweets via a single “thread”
-* Check your notifications for replies and responses
+* [ ] Check your notifications for replies and responses
-* When possible, refer to people and organizations directly by using the @ function
+* [ ] When possible, refer to people and organizations directly by using the @ function
-* Tweet video and/or photos of the meeting along with your posted text
+* [ ] Tweet video and/or photos of the meeting along with your posted text
-* See the Meeting Notes Guide for more content recommendations
+* [ ] See the Meeting Notes Guide for more content recommendations
-* Follow local officials and attendees for future updates and communication
+* [ ] Follow local officials and attendees for future updates and communication

-## THREADING YOUR TWEETS
+## Threading Your Tweets

 Threading keeps your tweets together and in order so that others can easily access and make sense of your live-tweet coverage.
 Practice threading in advance to make sure you'll be able to do it correctly during a meeting.